What Does a Dental Assistant Do?

 Perhaps surprisingly, some states do not have set education, training, and licensing requirements for one to become an entry-level dental assistant so long as he or she works under the direct supervision of a licensed dentist.
 Some states have set special licensing and training requirements for performing certain tasks within the position, such as radiography/X-rays, coronal polishing, and other expanded functions.
 Visit the Dental Assisting National Board, Inc. website to learn what’s offered and required in your state.

 That said, being specifically trained with the knowledge and skills necessary to successfully perform the duties of a dental assistant can help one stand out within a competitive market.
-Students enrolled in the UEI College Dental Assistant program can complete such training while also earning on-the-job experience at a local clinic in as few as 10 months.
-Graduates emerge from the program career-ready and prepared to seek further certifications, such as Registered Dental Assistant (RDA), that can further improve their employment potential.
+Students enrolled in the UEI College Dental Assistant Program can complete such training while also earning on-the-job experience at a local clinic in as few as 10 months.
+Graduates emerge from the program career-ready.

 What’s the Job Outlook for a Dental Assistant?

 According to the U.S. Bureau of Labor Statistics (BLS), which tracks such work-related statistics, the job outlook for dental assistant positions over the next 10 years is above average.
-Employment opportunity for dental assistants, they report, is projected to grow by 11% between now and 2030.
+Employment opportunities for dental assistants, they report, is projected to grow by 6% between now and 2034.

 What Does UEI Dental Assistant Training Entail?